BBVA/apicheck/README.rst

 Why API-Check
 -------------

-API-Check focus not only in the security testing and hacking uses cases.
-The goal of the project is to be a complete toolset for ``DevSecOPs`` cycles and for different users profiles:
+API-Check focuses not only in the security testing and hacking use cases.
+The goal of the project is to become a complete toolset for ``DevSecOps`` cycles.

-The tool is aimed for different users profiles:
+The tools are aimed to diverse users profiles:

 - Developers
 - Systems SysAdmins
 - Security & pentesters

-Contributions are welcome, see CONTRIBUTING.md or skim existing tickets to see where you could help out.

 Documentation
 -------------